chernistry/omfk-src/.sdd/backlog/tickets/open/12-ensemble-with-nllanguagerecognizer-and-layout-hypotheses.md

   - Mitigation: rely on layout hypotheses + heuristics; treat recognizer output as one signal among several.
 - Risk: extra latency from multiple hypotheses.
   - Mitigation: restrict to 2–3 hypotheses; benchmark latency and adjust.
+ - Risk: RU↔HE mis-layout cases are underrepresented in test data.
+   - Mitigation: add explicit RU-on-HE and HE-on-RU scenarios to ensemble tests and tune thresholds with UserLanguageProfile.

 ## Dependencies
 - Upstream:
   - `.sdd/strategies.md` Strategy 2.
 - Downstream:
   - Ticket 13 (ensemble + n-gram fusion and integration into EventMonitor pipeline).